My shopping cart

 • Queso and Za'atar - Classic queso is a one-pound block of velveeta chopped and mixed with a 10-ounce can of Rotel tomatoes.
 Tinker with this if you dare, but it's already spot-on perfect.
 Use queso for the melting cheese (1/3 cup) and dust liberally with za'atar before placing the second tortilla on top.
 Use sharp cheddar for the cheese crust.
 Garnish with slices of red onion pickled in vinegar and za'atar.

 • Want to make it meaty?
-All of these variations are great with some roast pork inside.
+All of the meat-free variations are great with some roast pork inside.
 Recipe here.

 Food image and recipe © Christian Leue